 I think it’s finally time to call it quits on this epic work day and head home.
 But wait!
 It has been a stressful day (/year) and you decide that a drink is in order.
 Time to head to your favorite pub for a swift half, or whatever’s your poison.
+But have you ever considered: How sustainable is your local?

 Is your local pub sustainable?